tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 7th**
+Afternoon: I was thinking about the whole JS-side part of Browsh, would it make sense to have a seperate project/repo for it?
+Would people find that useful, as JS lib and maybe an independent browser extension?
+I could call it something like "Mono Grid"?
+But anyway there's still the question of if I can get what I want from the browser chrome.
+First thing today is to see if I can get the URL bar, the little extension icons, the menu, etc. But maybe I can find the underlying issue why some of them are missing when trying to screenshot all their parents.
+Evening: Well it seems possible to screenshot pretty much everything I need, but I think a lot of hoop jumping will be required, so I'm not very keen.
+I did manage to find a screenshoting function in the browser chrome dependencies, but it errors saying that the browser context has been lossed.
+Maybe I can figure that out?
+Been lots of drilling today, so not feeling very postive.
+Would be really good to be able to capture the browser chrome in Browsh, but not quite sure how to do it yet.

 📅 **July 6th**
 Learnt how to do a manual `release-plz` relase:
 * `s su - tombh`